abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Cayley's theorem
 ---

+In the previous section, we showed how, by using currying we can representing the elements of a given group/monoid as functions from the monoid's underlying set to itsel (AKA permutations) and that those permutations under functional composition make up *another monoid* --- the monoid of permutations, let's call it.

-Once we learn how (using currying) to represent the elements of any monoid as permutations that also form a monoid, it isn't too surprising to learn that this constructed permutation monoid is isomorphic to the one from which it was constructed.
+One thing that *didn't show* in the prev section (but which wouldn't be too surprising), is that every such permutation group/monoid is isomorphic to the monoid from which it is constructed.
 This is a result known as the Cayley's theorem:

 > Any group is isomorphic to its corresponding permutation group.